Stuyk/altv-athena/documentation/whitelist.md

 # Whitelist

+**An important note before doing this...** it may take upwards of 24 hours for Discord to recognize your Presence Intent and Server Members Intent toggles.
+This is normal.
+Please be patient if your Whitelist doesn't immediately start working.
+This is completely out of our control.

+---

 This covers the simplest way to to setup a whitelist service for your server.
 This is done through using the built-in Discord Bot that comes with this server framework.

 What you are going to need to do is create your very own Discord bot.
 Visit [https://discord.com/developers/applications](https://discord.com/developers/applications) and then create a **New Application**.